emberjs/rfcs/text/0046-improved-release-process.md

 ## Tooling Design

 We must create additional tooling and patterns in order to make this efficient.
 Since ember-cli successfully installs and works from npm without modification we don't need to bundle and publish an asset for each Canary build.
 We'll publish tags to npm for `beta` and `release` channel releases so that they're not tied to a git remote URL.
-The `latest` tag (the default when installing via `npm install -g ember-cli`) will track our `release` channel at all times.
+The `latest` tag for npm (the default when installing via `npm install -g ember-cli`) will track our `release` channel at all times.
+We will publish tagged releases (i.e. v2.6.0-beta.1) to the npm `beta` tag which is used via `npm install --save-dev ember-cli@beta`.

 ## Timeline